SUMMER ACADEMY ON THE CONTINENTAL SHELF

 FINANCIAL ARRANGEMENTS AND ACCOMMODATION

-Participation fee: € 700, covering lessons, lunch and dinner throughout the week days during the seminar and a field trip.
+Participation fee: € 700, covering lessons, lunch and dinner throughout the week days during the seminar.

 Participants with special financial needs can apply for funding covering their participation fee, travelling costs, accommodation and meals throughout the week.
 Yet, applicants should know that the availability of such funding is in any event limited to citizens from developing countries.